 Interface Lists An Interface List and the related diagrams provides a useful view of the complexity of the enterprise.
 The number and types of the interfaces helps the architect understand how applications are connected and the level of complexity that exists.
 When these diagrams are drawn for baseline architectures the result is what people often term a 'Spaghetti diagram', because of the numerous lines that connect applications together.
 This diagram is quite often the architectural evidence for what has been obvious in symptomatic failure of systems, and in the costs and problems associated with integrating new applications into the landscape.
 Often these diagrams are drawn in a general purpose drawing tool by an external consultant, and once they have served their purpose of highlighting the systemic problems are discarded.
 With Enterprise Architect there is the opportunity to create the diagrams and, once the message is conveyed to management, to reuse the diagram and the associated repository elements to begin the process of re-designing the application integration architecture and untangling the spaghetti that has built up over years.

-Capabilities and Applications
+Web Service File Transfer 0-0 + REST 0-O + FTP 0-0 + SOAP 0-0 + FTPS 0-0 + JSON-RPC o-O +SSH FTP 0-0 + XML-RPC o-O + File Drop Database Object Remoting ○O + SQL Procedure Call ○O +.NET Remoting ○O + SQL Statement Call ○O + CORBA Library Based This Package diagram ••O + Google Maps JavaScript API shows the types of 0-O + TWAIN Interface grouped in categories represented by the Packages Capabilities and Applications

 Enterprise Architecture, as with any type of design practice, requires a context or point of reference.
 The Capability Model is a profoundly useful starting point for describing architectures as it is often readily available (or, if not, it is relatively easily constructed) and provides the illusive bridge between the business and information technology disciplines.
 The business community implicitly understands this model and it has the advantage of being organizationally agnostic - it can be devised without reference to or dependency on the process models.
-So while it is possible to pin architecture work to a process model, this is often fraught with issues such as that a process model: - is often time consuming to create - definition requires access to operational staff who are often busy - is volatile and has often changed before it has been completed, and - is expensive and time consuming to maintain The Capability model, on the other hand, is relatively easy to maintain, its definition typically doesn't require access to operational staff, is stable and comparatively easy to maintain.
-The Capability model belongs to the business and its construction is typically business led.
+While it is possible to pin architecture work to a process model, this is often fraught with issues related to the model such as: - The process model is often time consuming to create - Definition requires access to operational staff, who are often busy - The process model is volatile and has often changed before it has been completed, and - The process model s expensive and time consuming to maintain The Capability Model, on the other hand, is stable, relatively easy to maintain, and its definition typically doesn't require access to operational staff.
+The Capability Model belongs to the business and its construction is typically business led.

 The Strategic Plan sets the direction for the enterprise over a horizon of three to five years and this document - in conjunction with Annual Updates or an Annual Business Plan - will be an invaluable source for the derivation of capabilities.
 A large number of the capabilities will span lines of business and thus it will be difficult to find a single owner or manager who is responsible for them.
-Enterprise Architect can be used to create diagrams that will provide clarity for a range of stakeholders, including the senior executives, the business line managers and senior Information technology staff.
+Enterprise Architect can be used to create diagrams that will provide clarity for a range of stakeholders, including the senior Executives, the Business Line Managers and senior Information Technology staff.
 The Strategic Plan can be modeled as an Artifact and hyperlinked to the actual document in an external document repository.
-This allows the architect to use the Artifact as a surrogate for the strategic plan and to link Drivers Goals to the document, which in turn can be linked to Capabilities.
+This allows the Architect to use the Artifact as a surrogate for the Strategic Plan and to link Drivers and Goals to the document, which in turn can be linked to Capabilities.